terrytilley/CV/README.md

 #### Makers Academy (July 2016 to September 2016)

-- Curiosity and hungry passion for code
+- Curiosity and a hungry passion for code
 - Independent learner and problem-solver
 - OOP, TDD, SOLID, MVC
 - Software Craftsmanship